riikkano/adventofcode2022/learning_diary.md

 ## Day 00

-I completed the day 1 of year 2021 to create a template for myself this year.
+I completed day 1 of 2021 to create a template for myself this year.

-The first part was straight forward and quick to do.
-However, the second part took longer because at first I read the instructions wrong and the problem became more complicated in my head that it actually was (e.g. the format of the input did not change).
-After realising the mistake and uderstanding the task, the problem took less than 30min.
+The first part was straightforward and quick to do.
+However, the second part took longer because at first I read the instructions wrong and the problem became more complicated in my head than it was (e.g. the format of the input did not change).
+After realizing the mistake and understanding the task, the problem took less than 30min.

-I learned how to read text files and how to implement queue in C++.
-I also learned how to set up a C++ project and how to automate build and launch in vscode.
+I learned how to read text files and how to implement queues in C++.
+I also learned how to set up a C++ project and how to automate build and launch in VScode.

 Resources used: